What is advanced phishing?

 Advanced phishing is a sophisticated attack that uses social engineering and legitimate websites to launch cyber attacks fast, at scale.
 It deceives consumers into sharing login information, MFA codes, and other details to a malicious reverse proxy website.
 Attackers submit that information to legitimate websites and take over consumers’ accounts.

-The Role of Reverse Proxy Sites in Advanced Phishing Attacks
+What Is the Role of Reverse Proxy Sites in Advanced Phishing Attacks?

 Reverse proxy sites facilitate advanced phishing attacks, also called man-in-the-middle attacks or MITM attacks, by serving as intermediaries between unsuspecting users and malicious servers.
 These fake sites spoof legitimate websites with malicious URLS that closely mimic legitimate sites.
 This misleads users into believing that they are interacting with the real site so that they readily disclose sensitive information, such as username and password.